simeydotme/postcss-filter-mq/README.md

 ## Examples
-Please [refer to the EXAMPLES.md file](EXAMPLES.md) for advanced examples on how to use this plugin.
+Check out [the OPTIONS.md file](docs/OPTIONS.md) for a more in-depth look at how the options work, or [refer to the EXAMPLES.md file](docs/EXAMPLES.md) for advanced examples on how to use this plugin.